 Life expectancy at birth in the region has increased by seven to 14 years in most countries during the last 40 years, according to the 2018 Melbourne Mercer Global Pension Index (MMGPI), which ranks pension systems round the world on adequacy, sustainability and integrity.
 This is an average of one additional year every four years.
 The increased life expectancy of a 65-year-old over the last 40 years has ranged from 1.7 years in Indonesia to 8.1 years in Singapore.

 Much of the rest of the world is facing similar challenges relating to aging populations, and nations are pursuing similar policy reforms.
 These include raising pension ages, encouraging people to work longer, increasing the funding levels set aside for retirement and reducing the amount of money people can take out of their pension accounts before they reach retirement age.

-The 2018 MMGPI findings pose the fundamental question: What reforms can Asian governments implement to improve long-term outcomes for their retirement income systems?
+The 2018 MMGPI findings pose the fundamental question: What reforms can Asian governments implement to improve the long-term outcomes of their retirement income systems?

 The natural starting place to create a world-class pension system is ensuring the right balance between adequacy and sustainability.
 A system providing generous benefits in the short-term is unlikely to be sustainable, while a system that's sustainable over many years usually provides modest benefits.